 When you get stuck, ask for help.
 The best person to ask for help is our Heavenly Father.
 If we are ready and able to learn, He will give us what we have not yet received and will help us find the answer.
 This may not happen immediately, and we may have quite the test in patience.
 But we do not have to build our testimony alone, and help is there for us.

 Ultimately we will not build a perfect wall or testimony.
-But along with accepting truths, if we accept Jesus Christ’s atonement, He will come and act as the mortar and support beams to our jumbled, imperfect wall of stones we have tried to build to protect our homes.
+But along with accepting truths, if we accept Jesus Christ’s atonement and allow Him to be the foundation our wall is built on, He will come and act as the mortar and support beams to our jumbled, imperfect wall of stones we have tried to build to protect our homes.
 He will accompany us in our trials of faith and lift us when we reach out to Him.

-When we build our testimonies as best as we can and let Jesus Christ be our Savior and Redeemer, we allow a spiritual wall of protection to surround our souls and help keep us on the covenant path back to our true home in Heaven.
+When we build our testimonies as best as we can and let Jesus Christ be our Savior and Redeemer and our spiritual foundation, we allow a spiritual wall of protection to surround our souls and help keep us on the covenant path back to our true home in Heaven.

 “Spiritual Bonfires of Testimony” -Elder Joseph B. Wirthlin, October 1992